What is propranolol?

 It is not always effective, so the haemangioma may persist and continue to grow larger.

-Is propranolol better than steroids for infantile haemangioma?
+Is propranolol better than steroid for infantile haemangioma?

 Most dermatologists and other physicians now prefer to use propranolol as a first line treatment for those infantile haemangiomas that require treatment.
-There is increasing evidence that propranolol is safer and possibly more effective in treating infantile haemangioma compared to systemic steroids.
+There is increasing evidence that propranolol is safer and possibly more effective in treating infantile haemangioma compared to systemic steroid.
 Propranolol causes fewer side effects, less ulceration, and a lower requirement for surgery after treatment.
+A consensus statement was prepared by the Australasian Vascular Anomalies Network and the Australasian Paediatric Dermatology Network (2017).
+In summary: